-After the deadline for withdrawal (last day of the seventh week-refer to the calendar), a student may request permission to be allowed to withdraw from all of her/his classes because of a medical emergency or extraordinary circumstance by submitting a withdrawal form to the appropriate Program Dean/Academic Dean.
+After the deadline for withdrawal (last day of the seventh weekrefer to the calendar), a student may request permission to be allowed to withdraw from all of her/his classes because of a medical emergency or extraordinary circumstance by submitting a withdrawal form to the appropriate Program Dean/Academic Dean.
 The W designation carries no connotation of quality of student performance and is not calculated in the grade point average.

 COUNTING GRADES FOR THE COMPLETION RATE CALCULATION

-Grade Credits Attempted Credits Completed Calculated in GPA
+Credits Attempted Credits Completed Calculated in GPA

-A - D Yes Yes Yes
+Yes Yes Yes

-F Yes Yes Yes
+Yes Yes Yes

-Incomplete (I/INC)1 Yes No Yes
+Yes No Yes

-Withdrawal (W) Yes No No
+Yes No No

-Repeated course Yes No No
+Yes No No

-Pass (P) No No No
+No No No

-Fail (F) No No No
+No No No

+Yes Yes No

-Transfer Credit (TR) Yes Yes No
+CALCU Credits Attempted Yes Yes Yes Yes No No CALCULATIONCredits AttemptedCredits CompletedYesYesYesYesYesNoYesNoYesNoYesNoYesNoNoNoNoNoNoNo